 The goal of this assignment is to solidify your command of C, including advanced topics such as file I/O, structs and typedefs.

-This assignment is worth 10 points.
+This assignment is worth 15 points (out of 110 this semester).
 Distribution of points is indicated below.

 One component of the educational game you are building will involve data collection.
 This means things like a username and password for each user of your game, usage data (i.e., which portions of the knowledge domain they've touched) and performance data (i.e., an indication of their grasp of the knowledge they've been exposed to).
 Taken together, this is called a student profile.